When To Use Burned Or Burnt And Learned Or Learnt

 spoiled/spoilt

-Let’s look at a couple of examples to explain how you can use some of these variations.
+Let’s look at a couple of examples to explain how to use these variations.

 Burned or burnt?